DataDog/documentation/content/en/tracing/metrics/metrics_namespace.md

 {{< img src="tracing/apm_lifecycle/trace_metrics.png" style="width:70%; background:none; border:none; box-shadow:none;" alt="Trace Metrics" >}}

 These metrics capture **request** counts, **error** counts, and **latency** measures.
 They are calculated based on 100% of the application's traffic, regardless of any [trace ingestion sampling][2] configuration.
 Ensure you have full visibility into your application's traffic by using these metrics to spot potential errors on a service or a resource, and by creating dashboards, monitors, and SLOs.

+**Note**: If your applications and services are instrumented with OpenTelemetry libraries and you set up some sampling at the sdk level and/or at the collector level, APM metrics are calculated based on the sampled set of data.

 Trace metrics are generated for service entry spans and certain operations depending on integration language.
 For example, the Django integration produces trace metrics from spans that represent various operations (1 root span for the Django request, 1 for each middleware, and 1 for the view).